07 March 2020

 Mouth guards, mouth splints and medications for jaw slimming

 An example of a mouth guard for bruxism

 Although hypertrophic masseter muscles and bruxism are very commonly treated with botulinum toxin, these can also be treated with mouth guards or splints; or medications such as muscle relaxants.
-In Singapore, these can be obtained from a dentist or doctor and can help to reduce the bruxism.
-As teeth clenching in bruxism is gradually reduced, the masseter muscle starts to slim down and the shape of the jaws look slimmer.
+These can be obtained from a dentist or doctor in Singapore.
+Mouth guards and splints reduce teeth clenching and bruxism to slim down the msseter muscle and jaws.

 Large or boxy mandible jaw bone structure